-By Jan-Erik LANE †
+By Jan-Erik LANE

 Abstract.
-African nations share a common situation in that they pollute little in terms of CO2s globally speaking, but at the same time global warming will likely have terrible consequences for the continent, set to face a sharp population increase.
+African nations share a common situation in that they pollute little in terms of CO2s globally speaking, but at the same time global warming may have terrible consequences for the continent, set to face a sharp population increase.
 They have now access to few energy resources, which is conducive to their poverty.
-New renewables belong to the future (solar, wind, geo-thermal), whereas old renewables -wood, coal- are a thing of the past.
-The coal or oil and gas dependent giants must start energy transformation, as must the many countries relying upon traditional biomass, or charcoal.
-The use of wood coal is simply too large for the survival of the African forests.
-Africa need lots of energy to handle the coming crisis ofpotable water, as lakes and rivers are shrinking and degraded by pollution, dams and overfishing.
+New renewables belong to the future (solar, wind, geo-thermal), whereas old renewables - wood coal - are a thing of the past.
+The coal or oil and gas dependent giants must start energy transformation, as must the many countries relying upon traditional biomass.
+The use of wood coal is simply too large for the survival of the African forest.
+Under the COP2, African countries have right to financial assistance, especially for more electricity to connect its rural and also many urban people to heating, air-conditioning and the electronic high ways.
+Without the COP2 promises, decarbonisation will be impossible in Africa, and thus its large need for more energy will lead to more CO2:s.

 Keywords.
-African energy and CO2 emissions, Fresh and clean water, Lakes and rivers, New and old renewables, Coal or oil and gas dependency, Super Fund.
-JEL.
-N70, O13, Q40.
+COP21 Agreement, African energy diversity, new and old renewables, coal or oil and gas dependency, Super Fund.